Introduction to Scikit-Learn in Machine Learning

 Imputer →StandardScalar →PCA →SVM

 • The imputer handles the missing values as per the strategy.
-Feel free to change the strategy from 'mean' to 'median' or 'most_frequent' and check the results.
+One can change the strategy from 'mean' to 'median' or 'most_frequent' and check the results.

 • The StandardScalar transforms the data into zero mean and unit standard deviation.
-You can try other variations of scalars, such as MinMaxScalar, MaxAbsScalar, etc.
+One can try other variations of scalars, such as MinMaxScalar, MaxAbsScalar, etc.

 • Finally, the output from the PCA is fed into the model Support Vector Classifier.